 The reward may not necessarily reflect that solely from a monetary standpoint.
-In fact, depending upon the scope and size of a project, harvesting and processing wood from one's own wood stock can easily become a very complex process.
+In fact, depending on the scope and size of a project, harvesting and processing wood from one's own wood stock can easily become a very complex process.
 You may be asking how so?
-Well there is the felling of specific trees, milling, drying and the storage of various lumber that can make for an arduous experience.
+Well, there is the felling of specific trees, milling, drying, and the storage of various lumber that can make for an arduous experience.
 An experience which can quickly become more expensive and less convenient than purchasing standard frame lumber from a standard commercial retailer at the outset.

 This post is not intended to represent an exhaustive approach or complete authority over the subject matter.
 It is intended to provide basic tips of portable sawmill maintenance for smaller operations, such as that of a homestead.
 Assuming that all safety guidelines are followed throughout, let us begin where many woodcraft dreams are made: At the blade!

 Quality sawmill results start and end with sharp blades.